omaribrown/How-Hot-Is-Your-Spot/README.md

 ## Development Schedule:
 ### Tuesday:
-- FIgure out the Google api to grab information on a specific Restaurant given the user's input.
+- FIgure out the how to take user input into a Google Places API request to then store that data into a state.
-- - Utilize Google's
+- - Utilize Google's autocomplete feature and locationbias feature to better recommend what the user is looking for.
-- Store that data.
 ### Wednesday:
-- Work with the Covid-19 API to pull all data from a location based on the Restaurant.
+- Work with the Covid-19 API to pull all data from a location based on the stored data from the Google API call.
 - Build out Landing page
 ### Thursday:
 - Figure out how to display data in tables and charts
-- Build out search results page
+- Take stored search data and results and pull additional data from Covid-19 API to display compared statistics.
 ### Friday:
+- Use Recharts library to graph compared data (partially a stretcch goal)
+### Saturday:
 - Build out resources page that will have links to official Covid-19 information and testing websites.
 - Build out Navbar
 - Build out social media sharing
-### Saturday:
+### Sunday:
-- CSS entire site
+- CSS everything